 What is Excess Hair?

 When there is an excessive amount of hair on the face or body or when hair grows in unusual places we term this excess hair.
-It is normal to have some hair on the face and body but an excess of hair can cause discomfort or cause people to feel self-conscious about their appearance.
+It is normal to have some hair on the face and body but an excess of hair growth can cause discomfort or cause people to feel self-conscious about their appearance.

 What are the symptoms of Excess Hair?